jnk0le/random/pipeline cycle test/README.md

 gather/scatter experience 1 extra stall cycle (each invocation) in any kind of code.\
-cause unknown, however it has the same timming as when gathering 4 elements from only one bank
+cause unknown, however linear (word) gather has the same timming as when gathering 4 elements from only one bank

 non widening byte/half gather/scatter stalls pipeline for additional transfers (2 per cycle)